awayken/2017-christmas-card/story-ideas.md

   [x] Use baseball skills to solve a challenge - 1
   [x] Swimming lessons - 2
-  [ ] Use reading or spelling or math to solve a challenge - 3
+  [x] Use reading or spelling or math to solve a challenge - 3
-    [ ] Reading - sees a sign in the forest that says which way to go.
+    [x] Spelling - sees a sign in the forest that says which way to go.
 Maybe separated from mom and Fruckles, and Kiddo tells you what you see on the sign.
     [x] Math - Need a ballast to send off the basket so Kiddo helps Fruckles count the number of rocks needed to start the basket.
-    [ ] Spelling -
+    [x] Spelling - spell off with green apes

 ## Ainsley